 Figures from the Community Security Trust show us shockingly that there has been a resurgence of anti-Semitism and of anti-Semitic discourse.
 It is important not to exaggerate that—most British Jews will go about their lives without experiencing anti-Semitism—but there is a profound unease across the UK’s Jewish community with the increase in both anti-Semitic incidents and comments.
 As the Community Security Trust report on anti-Semitic discourse shows, that sometimes reflects insinuations and allusions if not direct anti-Semitism.

 It is always important to remember that anti-Semitism does not lie solely in one religion.
 Historically, Christianity was often the source of anti-Semitism, but anti-Semitism is found in extreme Islamic sources, too.
-We only have to look at the Hamas charter to see very clear, explicit anti-Semitism, with references to Jews wanting to rule the world.
+We have only to look at the Hamas charter to see very clear, explicit anti-Semitism, with references to Jews wanting to rule the world.

 Anti-Semitism is not only found on the right.
 Conventionally, people sometimes think that anti-Semitism is confined to the right of politics.
 That is not, and has never been, the case.
 It is a fact that people who declare themselves anti-racist are not necessarily opposed to anti-Semitism, and do not necessarily even understand what anti-Semitism is.
 Shocking as I find that, as a person of the left and a Labour party member, I recognise that there is a fight-back and that it is being led by non-Jewish people as well as by Jews.